hnz1102/sdcdmux-emmc/README.md

 ## Features

 - **Fast**.
-SDCDMUX can write an image to the eMMC device (32GB) instead of SD Card via High-Speed USB.
+SDCDMUX can write an image to the eMMC device (32GB) instead of SD Memory Card via High-Speed USB.
 It is 4 times faster than an SD card.

 - **Remote Control**.
 SDCDMUX has an infrared interface that can receive an infrared remote control command and send it to power control devices.
 If you want to turn on a device, you can type the command "on" on the PC console.